bocarw121/clear-journal-tasks/README.md

 ## General info

-A cool relaxing website where you can add your tasks for the day, view the current weather in your area and get inspired by a daily quote.
+A cool relaxing app where you can add your tasks for the day, view the current weather in your area and get inspired by a daily quote.

 ---